carlosedp/riscv-bringup/Readme.md

 The objective of this repository is to track the progress and pre-requisites to allow containers and Go applications on Risc-V.

+To make the development easier, there is a Qemu virtual machine based on Debian with some developer tools already installed.

+The pack can be downloaded [here](https://drive.google.com/open?id=1z8b45YFGTN7aVkqPJIRn3a8hU9bXFaXl) and there is a [readme for it](Qemu-VM.md).

 ## Pending upstream

 * [ ] Go (https://github.com/golang/go/issues/27532 / https://github.com/4a6f656c/riscv-go)